zrnorth/flashcard/README.md

 psql
 ```

-Run code in the `test` dir to test out db functions.
+Test dir is not done yet, doesn't really do anything atm.

 CLI stuff is in the `cli` folder. `npm link` to enable it.
+All pointed at local postgres atm.

 Current commands:
 ```
-    reviews|r            list the number of reviews for today start|go             start reviewing flashcards
+    count|ls             list the number of reviews for today start|go             start reviewing flashcards
-    new [front] [back]   make a new flashcard delete [front]       delete a flashcard with the given front side
+    new                  make new flashcard(s), from direct input or a csv delete               delete a flashcard
 ```